 Aerial drone with gimbal-mounted 4K camera, remote control, shoulder bag, charger and three batteries

-Aerial drone with 20-megapixel gimbal-mounted 4K camera, Pro+ flight controller, and carrying case
+Aerial drone with gimbal-mounted 4K Hasselblad camera and remote control

 DJI Mavic Air Fly More Combo